 I signed a lease on a fourth-floor walk-up in the newly gentrified warehouse district.
 I lived there for eight months before accepting a transfer to Atlanta.
 I moved on to continue my adventure: another geographical and professional shift, another push of the reset button, a continuation to strive to become the gay ideal.

-Charlie became my number two.
-My second significant other, and my first sero-discordant relationship—a distinction that had surprisingly little to do with the growth and demise of our relationship.
+Charlie was my number two.
+My second significant other, and my first sero-discordant relationship—a distinction that had surprisingly little to do with the flowering or demise of our relationship.

 My personal and professional adventures carried me back through Atlanta and eventually to South Beach.
 By this time, I had acquired my third partner—and my second consecutive partner who was positive.

 But I had become a study in conscious, desperate design.
-I was spending up to two hours daily building and finely tuning a physical appearance that, by all external metrics, was the very ideal of the gay man.
-This ideal was confirmed during our travels to major social and fundraising events, a circuit that spanned the country, even internationally.
-Like in the Disney film, the ‘beast’ had now transformed to also be a prince.
+I was spending up to two hours daily building and finely tuning a physical appearance that, by most external metrics, was the very ideal of the gay man.
+This ideal seemed to be validated during our travels to social and fundraising events, a circuit that spanned the country, even internationally.
+Like in the Disney film, the ‘beast’ was now transforming to be a prince himself.

 “John - I’m calling about Charlie.
 He’s in intensive care.
 Doctors don’t expect him to live through the weekend.
 He’s asking for you, John.
 He’s in and out of consciousness, but when he’s lucid he asks to see you - before it’s too late.
 Can you come?”